From a recent issue of PE

-The Steinman Scholarship is awarded annually to two (2) current undergraduates entering the junior year in a four-year ABET-accredited engineering program.
-The awards are for $5000 each.
+The Steinman Scholarship is awarded annually to one (1) current undergraduate entering the junior year in a four-year ABET-accredited engineering program.
+The award is for $5000.

 Applicants must be students who: